 The 44th Ward is home to a number of neighborhood schools that consistently rank among Chicago’s best.
 Children should have the best education and facilities to empower tomorrows leaders.
-Below you will find a list and helpful information about each public school in the 44th Ward.
+Below you will find a list and helpful information about each public school serving the 44th Ward.

 Tubman is a CPS level 1+neighborhood elementary school.
 They are in their 5th year as a certified, authorized International Baccalaureate (IB) Middle Years Programme (MYP) and candidate for Primary Years Programme (PYP) school.
 IB programming is a challenging framework that encourages students to make practical connections between their studies and the real world with a focus on inquiry-based learning.

 Tubman also is a Fine and Performing Arts Magnet Cluster Program (FPAMCP) school.
 FPAMCP is a network of arts-focused elementary schools in CPS.
 Arts teachers at FPAMCP schools work with students and classroom teachers to provide intensive and integrated instruction in the arts.